-20. Each case manager is required to assist the person in accessing all necessary services noted in the person-centered Individual Service Plan, whether they are Medicaid (State Plan) services, Medicaid (Waiver) services and/or non-Medicaid financed services.
+20. Each case manager is required to assist the person in accessing all necessary services noted in the PCP, whether they are Medicaid (State Plan) services, Medicaid (Waiver) services and/or non-Medicaid financed services.

 21. Each case manager is required to take training by the State Agency (as scheduled and required by the State Agency) in order to promote the efficient and effective delivery of Medicaid-financed services.